 4. Other French dialects

-There are 100 French varieties, creoles, and even altogether a different language that is considered close to this language.
+There are 100 French varieties, creoles, and even a different language altogether that is considered close to this language.

 Many dialects include Newfoundland, Lebanese, Indian, Lao, Abidjan/Ivorian, Cambodian, and Vietnamese.